RowanFayez/TramGoFlutter/README.md

         },
       ); 4

-if real phone simulation :
-final uri = Uri.http('192.168..:3000', '/getPath', { #your current ipcongig for desktop that runs tha server 'start': widget.from,
+if Physical Device" simulation : final uri = Uri.http('192.168..:3000', '/getPath', { #your current ipcongig for desktop that runs tha server 'start': widget.from,
   'end': widget.to,